Basic Statistics with R

 While comparing the sample means of two distributions, we must know whether they are dependent or independent .

 Two observations X and Y are dependent if the two measurements are taken on the same subject.
 In this case X and Y are dependent random variables.
 This method is used for measurements that aim at finding before and after effects of something we want to test.
 For example, to establish the weight reduction in individuals by comparing their weights before and after a fitness program.
-In this case it is recognized that different individuals vary in their response to the program, ans hence the X and Y measurements are made on same set of individuals before and after the fitnesss program.
+In this case it is recognized that the response to the program varies among individuals, and hence the X and Y measurements are made on same person before and after the fitnesss program.
+For an individual represented by index i in the study, the difference in the performance $d_i = X_i - Y_i$ between two studies is computed.
+Then the mean of all $d_i$ values are used as the test statistic.

 This distinction is important because different statistical methods are used for comparing two data sets that are independent and dependent.